fajrif/village/spec/support/test_village/app/articles/2015-02-13-custom-title.markdown

 ---
-title: This is a custom title
+title: this is the next article
 ---

-Content goes here.
+The next article will ...